-- Complete and submit an application to your Human Service Zone office. - Complete an Interview - Complete SFN74 Child Support Information form which will be provided by your Human Service Zone. - Be in compliance with the Child Support program requirements.

-- Comply with JOBS/Tribal NEW requirements.
-Be a resident of North Dakota.
+- Complete and submit an application to your Human Service Zone office. - Complete SFN74 Child Support Information and DN 403 Acknowledgment of Nonrepresentation form which will be provided by your Human ServiceZone. - Be in compliance with the Child Support Division requirements. - Comply with JOBS/Tribal NEW requirements. - Be a resident of North Dakota.